CVE-2024-39562

 CVE-2024-39562 is a high-severity Missing Release of Resource after Effective Lifetime (CWE-772) vulnerability in Juniper Junos Os Evolved.
 Its CVSS base score is 8.7 (High).

-Operationally, ranked in the top 33.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Endpoint Denial of Service (T1499); ranked at the 36th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References